Vyral/jorge-gonzalez/_posts/2021-02-02-are-these-low-rates-here-to-stay.md

 5:04 — Buyers and refinancers: Act now before the window closes

 If you found this information helpful, stay tuned; I’ll be preparing another video that focuses on what will likely happen with real estate prices throughout 2021 and beyond.
-As always, reach out by phone or email if you have any questions about this or any other real estate topic.
+As always, reach out by phone or email if you have questions about this or any other real estate topic.
 I’m happy to be a resource for you and assist with whatever buying, selling, or investing needs you may have.